-NavTap [1] is a navigational text-entry method designed to reduce the cognitive load while entering text with no visual feedback.
+NavTap [1] is a navigational text-entry method designed to reduce the cognitive load while inputting text with no visual feedback.
 To this end, the alphabet was divided in five lines, each starting with a different vowel, as these are easy to recall.
 This alphabet representation can be navigated with a set of keys that act like a joystick.
 Both navigations (vertical and horizontal) are cyclical, which means that the user can go, for instance, from the letter 'z' to the letter 'a', and from the vowel 'u' to 'a' (Figure 2(a)).
 The users are able to navigate the alphabet and receive audio feedback on the current letter before accepting it (in opposite to MultiTap approaches where a key press can automatically lead to an error).
+This method drastically reduces memorizing requirements, therefore reducing the cognitive load.
 In a worst case scenario, where the user does not have a good alphabet mental mapping, he can simply navigate straight forward until he hears the desired letter.
 There are no wrong buttons, just shorter paths.
 Blind users can rely on audio feedback before accepting any letter, increasing the text-entry task success and the motivation to improve writing skills.
 As depicted in Figure 2(b), different navigation scenarios and expertise levels can be achieved: 1) in the 1-way approach the user restricts the navigation to a single direction (straight forward), which can be classified as a naive approach; 2) in the 2-way approach the user is able to navigate through the vowels and, using them as reference points, get to the desired letter (scenario a)); and in the 4-way approach the user is able to use all 4 directions to perform the shortest paths to the desired letter (scenario b) in Figure 2(b)).
-In its first instantiation, NavTap resorted to the keys '2','4','6' and '8' to navigate and key '5' to input a space (or punctuation if pressed more than once) (red arrows over the keypad in Figure 2).
-Characters and punctuation acceptance were timeout-based.
-Key '7' erased the last character.